We are finding geospatial solutions for agri-urban land & water conflicts toward better use of them ...

 2. Agri-urban land use competitions

-3) predicting and protecting croplands under threat of urbanization
+(3) predict and protect croplands under threat of urbanization

 Related publications: